xdeama/personal-site-hugo/hugo/content/en/blog/2026-02-08_ai-agent-security.md

 ---
 translationKey: ai-agent-security
 title: "Architectural Security: Isolation for AI CLI and MCP Workflows"
-description: "Why containers fall short and how hardware-enforced isolation with Lima secures AI agents and MCP servers."
+description: "To isolate AI agents for coding, virtual machines are often more suitable than containers."
 heading: "Hardware Virtualization for AI CLI Security"
 date: 2026-02-11T20:00:00+01:00
 draft: false
 ---

-AI plugins and command-line tools are incredibly practical—but they also open exciting attack vectors for data theft.
+AI plugins and command-line tools are very practical—but they also open new attack vectors for data theft.
 You don't have to look far for examples of problems that arise when the security mechanisms of AI models and their integrations into IDEs and command lines fail.

 What alternatives are available if you simply cannot do without them?

-Surprisingly, containers are not the right answer this time.
+This time, containers are often not the best fit.
 Let me explain why.

 ## Architectural Security: Virtualization for AI CLI and MCP Workflows